-Surprisingly, the confidence score provided by the Bayesian version of the \ac{CNN} does not provide a significant improvement over the simple heuristic obtained by the standard \ac{CNN}.
-The average line detection accuracy is similar for \ac{CNN} and \ac{BCNN} on the \ac{Si-SG-QD} dataset, and the line detection performance is slightly better with \ac{BCNN} on \ac{Si-OG-QD}.
-However, on every dataset, the \ac{CNN} reaches the higher tuning success using the confidence heuristic score (highlighted in bold in Table~\ref{tab:results}).
-Even in the case where the \ac{BCNN} line detection accuracy is higher (\ac{Si-OG-QD}), the tuning success benefits more from the \ac{CNN} confidence score (\qty[retain-explicit-plus]{+16.4}{\percent} tuning success) than the one from \ac{BCNN} (\qty[retain-explicit-plus]{+8.9}{\percent} tuning success).
-This result suggests that the number of critical misclassifications above the confidence threshold is more frequent with the Bayesian \ac{NN}'s uncertainty than with the classical confidence heuristic score.
+Surprisingly, the confidence score provided by the Bayesian version of the \ac{CNN} does not provide a significant improvement over the simple heuristic obtained using the standard \ac{CNN}.
+The average line detection accuracy is similar for the \ac{CNN} and \ac{BCNN} on the \ac{Si-SG-QD} dataset, and the line detection performance is slightly better for the \ac{BCNN} on \ac{Si-OG-QD}.
+However, on every dataset, the \ac{CNN} reaches a higher tuning success by using the confidence heuristic score (highlighted in bold in Table~\ref{tab:results}).
+Even in the case where the \ac{BCNN} line detection accuracy is higher (\ac{Si-OG-QD}), the tuning success benefits more from the \ac{CNN} confidence score (\qty[retain-explicit-plus]{+16.4}{\percent} tuning success) than the one from the \ac{BCNN} (\qty[retain-explicit-plus]{+8.9}{\percent} tuning success).
+This result suggests that the number of critical misclassifications above the confidence threshold is more frequent with the Bayesian \ac{NN}'s uncertainty compared to the classical confidence heuristic score.

-The line detection accuracy can give valuable indications on the \ac{NN} performance, but it is not entirely correlated to the tuning success rate since some misclassifications are much more harmful than others during the diagram exploration.
+The line detection accuracy can provide valuable indications regarding the \ac{NN}'s performance, but it is not entirely correlated to the tuning success rate, since some misclassifications are much more harmful than others during diagram exploration.
 If a classification error occurs near a line (soft errors in Figure~\ref{fig:full-map}c), it will likely be corrected at the next step.
-However, an error on a line, or far from it, will probably affect the final tuning result.
+However, an error on a line, or far from it, will likely affect the final tuning result.
 For example, if a noisy patch is wrongly classified as a line in the empty regime area, the number of charge carriers inside the \ac{QD} will be overestimated by one.